 - 1 cup of vinegar

-This amber glass spray bottle won’t hold the vinegar odor after you empty it.
+This amber glass spray bottle from Amazon won’t hold the vinegar odor after you empty it.

 - Mix the baking soda with water until it forms a thick paste.